 Where SD stands for Standard Deviation.

 As for the settings, we had already mentioned how traders usually work with the default setting of two standard deviations for band formation.
 However, the more aggressive one would be one where the likes of three standard deviations can be used for very short-term trades — the ones where the VWAP indicator can be used for added confirmation.
-The three standard deviation setting is safer than the others so that it can offer better scalping signals.
+The three standard deviation setting is safer than the others and can offer better scalping signals.

 What is the strategy for Bollinger Bands?
 Using it as a standalone tool

-Like any other technical analysis too, even Bollinger Bands works well with other indicators.
+Like any other technical analysis tool, even Bollinger Bands works well with other indicators.
 However, as it comprises multiple elements, it can also be used as a standalone tool for offering a dynamic picture of potential reversals, price trends, and volatility.

 Here are the phenomenons that you might want to consider for crypto trading: